exlskills/devstack/README.md

 - as Keycloak is configured with a MySQL database backend persisting data on the host's drive, test user/passwords should remain intact after the stack is recreated

 ## Auto-restart on Host or Docker Reboot
 Per `restart: unless-stopped` specification in the docker-compose YAML files for each service, the stack should automatically start up if it was running before the host's OS or Docker daemon reboot

+Note that on Windows, after auto-rest, the `installer` container may not see the content of the host's shared drive with the projects.
+If this happens, an explicit manual restart of the container should solve the problem.

 ## JWT SSH Keys Generation
 In the User Authentication flow, the JWT Token is generated and signed by the `auth-server` and used by `spf-server` and `gql-server`, as well as by some business logic running on the `auth-server` itself.
 Therefore, `auth-server` should have both private and public SSH keys used by the JWT logic, and `spf-server` and `gql-server` should have the public key.
 The keys should be passed into the processes as base64-encoded.